tensorflow/docs/site/en/install/source_windows.md

 3. Download the *Microsoft Build Tools 2015 Update 3*, and
 4. Run the installer.

-Note: TensorFlow is tested against *Visual Studio 2015 Update 3*, but it's possible a more recent version of the Visual C++ build tools works.
+Note: TensorFlow is tested against the *Visual Studio 2015 Update 3* redistributables and build tools.
+Make sure this DLL is located at `C:\Windows\system32\msvcp140.dll`.

 ### Install GPU support (optional)